-Long Beach states that "if it is necessary to increase the Aliso Canyon storage field pressure as SoCalGas has claimed."
+Long Beach states that "[i]f it is necessary to increase the Aliso Canyon storage field pressure as SoCalGas has claimed, then the 21 Bcf of gas allocated to the reliability function is not working inventory and should be removed from the basis of allocation of inventory-related costs."
 Applicants have not made its Reliability function specific to any storage field(s).
 As stated earlier, the 21 Bcf is needed to provide a minimum withdrawal rate from the storage fields in aggregate.

-Furthermore, Long Beach recommends that the new storage related account proposed in Chapter 6 (Ahmed), the Reliability Function Cost Memorandum Account (RFCMA), should be allocated like cushion gas.
-43 As explained above, the 21 Bcf of reliability gas should not be classified as cushion gas.
+Furthermore, Long Beach recommends that costs of the new storage related account proposed in Chapter 6 (Ahmed), the Reliability Function Cost Memorandum Account (RFCMA), should be allocated like cushion gas.
+As explained above, the 21 Bcf of reliability gas should not be classified as cushion gas.
 Therefore, Long Beach's proposal to record the 21 Bcf in FERC account 117.1 and allocate as cushion gas should not be adopted.